The Thin Red Line (1998 film): Plot

-United States Army Private Witt goes AWOL from his unit in 1942 to live among the carefree Melanesian natives in the South Pacific.
+In November 1942, United States Army Private Witt goes AWOL from his unit to live among the carefree Melanesian natives in the South Pacific.
 He is found and imprisoned on a troopship by First Sergeant Welsh of his company.
 Witt is not allowed to rejoin his unit, and is instead punitively assigned to act as a stretcher bearer for the upcoming campaign.

-The men of C Company, 1st Battalion, 27th Infantry Regiment, 25th Infantry Division, have been brought to the island of Guadalcanal as reinforcements in the campaign to secure Henderson Field, seize the island from the Japanese, and block off their route to Australia.
+The following month, the men of C Company, 1st Battalion, 27th Infantry Regiment, 25th Infantry Division, have been brought to the island of Guadalcanal as reinforcements in the campaign to secure Henderson Field, seize the island from the Japanese, and block off their route to Australia.
 C Company is commanded by Capt.
 James Staros.
 As they wait in the hold of a Navy transport ship, they contemplate their lives and the upcoming invasion.

 The company lands on Guadalcanal unopposed.
 They march into the interior of the island, and along the way encounter natives and evidence of the ongoing Japanese presence.
 The company soon finds its objective: Hill 210, a key enemy position.

 The attack commences at dawn the next day.
 Charlie Company storms up the hill, but is immediately repelled by heavy machine-gun fire.
 One group, a squad led by Sergeant Keck, hides behind a knoll safe from enemy fire "to await reinforcements".
 When they are fired upon, Keck reaches for a grenade on his belt and accidentally pulls the pin, then throws himself back on the grenade so that he will be the only one killed by the blast.
 At another point, Sergeant Welsh attempts to rescue a dying soldier, only to provide him with enough morphine to put him out of his misery.

 Lt.
 Col. Gordon Tall orders Staros over the field telephone to capture the bunker by frontal assault, at whatever cost.
 Staros balks, stating that he will not commit his men to what he sees as a suicide mission.
 Meanwhile, Pvt.
 Bell covertly scouts the summit of the hill by himself and assesses the Japanese stronghold.